r3noble/ClubHub/Sprint4.md

   - added functionality, redirects to user profile
 - fixed calendar to display events with permanence -added future ability to integrate events to be handled with our api
+- added functionality in user profile page to show clubs that user joined
+  - clicking on the club names takes the user to the club profile page

 ## Tests